MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/install-sign-in-pc-app.md

+---
+author: Mamaylya
+description: Learn how to install and sign in to the Dynamics 365 Guides PC app so you can start creating a guide. ms.author: mamaylya ms.date: 01/28/2020 ms.service: crm-online ms.topic: article
+title: Install, open, and sign in to the Dynamics 365 Guides PC app to start creating a guide. ms.reviewer: v-brycho
+---

 # Install, open, and sign in to the Dynamics 365 Guides PC app

 Use these instructions to install the Dynamics 365 Guides PC app (if it hasn't already been installed for you) and to sign in.